digital-cube/edu/html/2016-09-22-intro/README.md

 - Float property : Specify whether element should align to left or right.
 If element is positioned absolutely, float property is ignored.

-- Overflow :
+- Overflow : Work for block elements with specific height, and it specify what happens if content of element overflows the size of element (visible, hidden, scroll)

-- Clear :
+- Clear : Specifies on which side of an element floating elements are not allowed to float.

 Margins of two or more elements(which may be next to one another or nested) overlap and form a single margin.
-The resulting margin width is the maximum of two margin witdhs - **Margin Colapsed**.
+The resulting margin width is the maximum of two margin widths so one **margin colapsed**.
 Margins of floating and absolutely positioned elements never collapse, so one of the solution is to avoid this probelem is :

 ```html